kimoppalfens/kimoppalfens.github.io/_posts/2018-12-10-CMG with HTTP.md

 ![alt]({{ site.url }}{{ site.baseurl }}/images/CMG13.PNG)

 Click Next to continue the wizard.
-Initially, let the Alerts to the defaults.
+Initially, accept the default settings for Alerts.
 Once your CMG is in use and up and running, you can monitor those values and adjust the alerts to more appropriate values for your environment.
 Finish the rest of the wizard.

-At this point, SCCM will reach out to azure and to create your CMG and storage account.
+At this point, SCCM will reach out to azure and create your CMG and storage account.
 This will take a while to complete and I always wait for this part to be complete (but you don't have to...)
 Your status should show that provisioning started :

 ![alt]({{ site.url }}{{ site.baseurl }}/images/CMG14.PNG)